impie66/If-Bot/README.md

 * A free for all building system
 * A fuckload of bunkers
 * jFap Combat Sim
-* Expanding and repairing
+* Expanding repairing, And unit abilities
-* Alot of global values
+* Alot of global variables
-* Alot of useless values
+* Alot of useless variables
 * Science Vessels, Battlecruisers, Vultures, Golaiths
 * Infantry && Armor Upgrades